Frustrated with Clients Disputing Your Invoices? Here’s the Fix

 The dispute root cause analyzer

-Use this decision tree to quickly diagnose the type of dispute you’re facing:
+Use this decision tree to diagnose the dispute type:

 Dispute Root Cause Analyzer